-The Commissioner of the Board Elections 2014 will oversee the eligibility, verification and the vote counting process.
-The Chairman of the Board will designate the Board Clerk, or another designated person not running for an open Board seat, to be the observer/ bystander during the verification and counting process.
-The ballots will be counted at a site designated by the Commissioner of Board Elections 2014 or at North Star Public Charter School.
-The ballot eligibility, verification and counting will be controlled by the Commissioner of Board Elections 2014.
+The Commissioner of the Board Elections 2019 will oversee the eligibility, verification and the vote process.
+The Chairman of the Board will designate the Board Clerk, or another designated person not running for an open Board seat, to be the observer/ bystander during the verification process.
+The ballot eligibility, verification and counting will be controlled by the Commissioner of Board Elections 2019